kmx/mojo-server-metyl/README.md

-1. Hooking up threading vehicle to mojo's ioloop via event handler _Mojo::Reactor::recurring(0.5 => {...})_ is a bit suboptimal, perhaps having _Mojo::Reactor::idle_ can help
+1. Hooking up threading vehicle to mojo's ioloop via event handler _Mojo::Reactor::recurring(0.5 => {...})_ is a bit suboptimal, perhaps having _Mojo::Reactor::idle_ can help.

-2. There is no loadbalacning when assingning accepted sockets to worker threads.
+2. There is no loadbalacning when assigning accepted sockets to worker threads.
 Even worse the used algorithm is a bit stupid as the first free worker takes all sockets currently available in the queue.